yijie0727/workflow_designer/README.md

  computing frameworks.

- - This project has been developed as a part of Google Summer of Code 2018 by [Joey Pinto](https://github.com/pintojoey) and Google Summer of Code 2019 [Yijie Huang](https://github.com/yijie0727) under the mentorship of the International Neuroinformatics Coordinating Facility, Sweden.
+ - This project has been developed as a part of Google Summer of Code 2018 by [Joey Pinto](https://github.com/pintojoey) and Google Summer of Code 2019 by [Yijie Huang](https://github.com/yijie0727) under the mentorship of the International Neuroinformatics Coordinating Facility, Sweden.

  - In GSoC2018 phase, this maven project was mainly focused on the development of web-based GUI and configurable workflow